PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/06 The Night of the Arcane Quake.md

 After a while, Marcus looked down at his hand, which was subconsciously gripping his father's coin, "Trust is built off favours, same as on the street.
 We do good things for them?
 They'll learn we're the right kinda guys."

-Tiv took a sharp breath to retort, but then looked between his friends, Clara, Meilin, Tiv and closed his eyes.
+Tiv took a sharp breath to retort, but then looked between his friends and closed his eyes.
 "Kobolds do traps," he said, thoughtfully, "We small, so we have to use traps to win."
 He looked between them again, "My nose sssmells traps here.
 I don't likess it."

 Meilin knelt down to Tiv's level, with her hands on her knees.
 "Tiv... are you saying we're in danger?"